 How do you track call volume?

-Tracking call volume as a metric depends on your agents and sales team meticulously logging each and every call.
-While this is possible, it involves a lot of manual work, and you should factor in a level of human error.
+Tracking call volume is reliant on your agents and sales team diligently recording every call.
+Although this is doable, it's labour-intensive and it's subject to human error.
 Call tracking software automatically logs both inbound and outbound calls for you.
 Furthermore, it provides high-quality analysis to give you better visibility on how your agents drive successful call outcomes.

 First-time callers